-Founded in 2006 by Daniel Banks, Ph.D. and Adam McKinney, M.A., DNAWORKS is an arts and service organization dedicated to furthering artistic expression and dialogue, focusing on issues of identity, culture, class, and heritage.
+Founded in 2006 by Daniel Banks, Ph.D., and Adam McKinney, M.A., DNAWORKS is an arts and service organization dedicated to furthering artistic expression and dialogue, focusing on issues of identity, culture, class, and heritage.
 DNAWORKS applies its award-winning arts process to develop and create dance, theater, and film to promote dialogue-based social justice action and community building with arts, academic, and community organizations.
 The company has led programming and performances in thirty-seven states and seventeen countries.
 DNAWORKS believes art = ritual = healing = community and that this philosophy and practice lead to a more peaceful and understanding world.

 DNAWORKS develops and creates dance, theater, and film to promote dialogue-based social justice action and community building.
 DNAWORKS has presented its creative work for Bay Area Playwrights Festival, San Francisco, CA; Beta Dance Troupe, Haifa, Israel; Ferst Center for the Arts, Atlanta, GA; HERE, NYC; Hi-Arts, NYC; KC MeltingPot Theatre, Kansas City, MO; Kennedy Center American College Theatre Festival, Boise.
 ID; La MaMa’s Spoleto Open Festival, Italy; Miteu Festival, Ourense, Spain; National Dance Institute-NM, Santa Fe; Passing the Flame, DAH Teatar’s 20th Anniversary, Belgrade, Serbia; Playhouse Square, Cleveland, OH; Revolutions Theatre Festival/Tricklock Theatre, Albuquerque, NM; Saratoga Springs Arts Festival, NY; Skirball Center for the Performing Arts, NYC; South Dallas Cultural Center, Dallas, TX; and The Wild Project, NYC.